hglattergotz/json_api_40_min/json_api_topconf_2016_01.md

 # _**bikeshedding**_

 ^
+- Parkinson's law of triviality
-- My argument is that something like JSON-API can settle disputes and probably has better solutions than you have come up with.
+- JSON-API can settle disputes

 ---